groceryshoppingisfun/weeklyfoodjournal/_posts/2025-06-16-Thai-Inspired-Cooking-Week.md

 ## Thursday:
 ### Morning:
 Woke up extra early today at 6ish am.
 Did some redditing and got up to make a small breakfast of toast with gouda cheese.
 Spent 30 minutes pruning our two tomato plants.
 It's very therapeutic.
 Harvested another big bowl of cherry tomatoes.
+I've been thinking of how to better organize our spice and condiments and I found this acrylic lazy susan that should fit in the cabinets perfectly.
+I ordered a pack o 4 and can't wait for it to arrive tomorrow.
 I hemmed one of my tshirt using the hemming tape and it looks awesome!
 Finally I can customize the length I want.
 It was quite easy and took about 20 minutes.
 Let's see if it stays put after washing and drying it.
 I know he will sleep in so I went to TJ Maxx.
 Bought two capri tights and one maxi skirt, but I will return the capris as it bunches up behind my knee.
 Picked up a big pack of London Broil beef from Safeway (on sale for $3.99/lb) for dinner with his family tomorrow evening.
 It's his sister's birthday celebration.

 *Thursday Tomato Harvest - 14.3 oz*